marcolucc/networkSecurityProject/README.md

 ### Step 1: download the project
 First of all, you need to clone the project from the remote repository.
-You can do it by opening your system shell and typing:
+You can do it by opening your terminal and typing:
 ````
 sudo apt install git
 git clone -b gugole-dos https://github.com/marcolucc/networkSecurityProject.git
 ````

 ### Step 2: install the project
-After cloning the repository, you will have a new folder in your home directory called ``networkSecurityProject``, containing the project.
+After cloning the repository, you will have a new folder called ``networkSecurityProject`` in your home directory, containing the project.
 You can open it using an IDE like **PyCharm**, or by using the terminal command:
 ````
 cd networkSecurityProject/
 ````
-Once you are in the project folder, you may need to install some missing libraries.
+Once you are in the project folder, you may need to install some missing python libraries.
 You can do it by typing in the terminal:
 ````
 sudo apt install python3-pip